Contact information for key programs and services at this installation.

 Three 15-minute phone calls each week can be placed to the service member using the DSN phone lines.
 Service members must register their families during their pre-deployment briefing.

-The Scott Airman and Family Readiness Center keeps families of deployed members informed of ongoing programs, services, benefits, etc. via email.
+The Scott Military and Family Readiness Center keeps families of deployed members informed of ongoing programs, services, benefits, etc. via email.
 Families are encouraged to participate in any and all of these programs through the duration of the service member's deployment.
 Family members are also encouraged to be in regular contact with their unit’s Key Spouse for support and information.